-Thou shalt prepare a table before me against them that trouble me: thou hast anointed my head with oil, and my cup shall be full.
-But thy loving kindness and mercy shall follow me all the days of my life:
+you have anointed my head with oil, and my cup shall be full.

+Surely your goodness and loving-kindness

+will follow me all the days of my life:

-and I will dwell in the house of the Lord for ever.
-THE SECOND READING Revelation 7.9-17 read by Andrew Ankers After this I looked, and there was a great multitude that no one could count, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, robed in white, with palm branches in their hands.
+and I shall dwell in the house of the Lord for ever.
+Glory be to the Father, and to the Son, and to the Holy Spirit; as it was in the beginning, is now, and ever shall be, world without end.
+Amen.
+THE SECOND READING Revelation 7.9-17 After this I looked, and there was a great multitude that no one could count, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, robed in white, with palm branches in their hands.
 They cried out in a loud voice, saying, 'Salvation belongs to our God who is seated on the throne, and to the Lamb!'
 And all the angels stood around the throne and around the elders and the four living creatures, and they fell on their faces before the throne and worshipped God, singing, 'Amen!
 Blessing and glory and wisdom and thanksgiving and honour and power and might be to our God for ever and ever!
 Amen.'
 Then one of the elders addressed me, saying, 'Who are these, robed in white, and where have they come from?'
 I said to him, 'Sir, you are the one that knows.'
 Then he said to me, 'These are they who have come out of the great ordeal; they have washed their robes and made them white in the blood of the Lamb.
 For this reason they are before the throne of God, and worship him day and night within his temple, and the one who is seated on the throne will shelter them.
 They will hunger no more, and thirst no more; the sun will not strike them, nor any scorching heat; for the Lamb at the centre of the throne will be their shepherd, and he will guide them to springs of the water of life, and God will wipe away every tear from their eyes.'
 Hear the word of the Lord.
 Thanks be to God.
-THE GRADUAL HYMN 'Jesus, where'er your people meet'